-Include pro-active disclosure requirements in M&A or investment transactions, bringing climate targets and aims to the forefront for both the management of the target and the buyer/ investors.
+Including pro-active disclosure requirements in M&A or investment transactions brings climate targets and aims to the forefront of the minds of management of the target and the buyer/ investors.

 Why use this?

 For a buyer to gauge the climate risk inherent in a target through climate warranties and disclosures.

 How to use this clause

 The clauses on this website have been prepared in good faith on a pro bono basis and are free to download and use.
 The clauses have been drafted and edited by a variety of lawyers and, as such, the approaches to drafting may not conform to any particular drafting norms.
 We acknowledge this as a consequence of the collaborative drafting process.

 The clauses on this website are provided on an ‘as is’ basis and without any representation or warranty as to accuracy or that the clauses will achieve the relevant climate goal or any other outcome.